 Gastric bypass surgery makes the stomach smaller and allows food to bypass part of the small intestine.
 You will feel full more quickly than when your stomach was its original size, which reduces the amount of food you eat and thus the calories consumed.
 Bypassing part of the intestine also results in fewer calories being absorbed.
 This leads to weight loss.

 Pomerado Hospital performs the uses the Roux-en-Y laparoscopic gastric bypass procedure.
 Performing the surgery using a laparoscopic technique means that the surgeon only needs to make a few small incisions rather than one large opening.

 In a Roux-en-Y gastric bypass, the stomach is made smaller by creating a small pouch at the top of the stomach using surgical staples or a plastic band.
 The smaller stomach is connected directly to the middle portion of the small intestine (jejunum), bypassing the rest of the stomach and the upper portion of the small intestine (duodenum).
 This type of bypass procedure, allows patients to achieve significant reductions in weight and sustain weight control with modest changes in their post surgery diets.

-Do you have questions about the Bariatric Center at Pomerado Hospital in North San Diego County?
+Do you have questions about the Bariatric Center at Palomar Medical Center Poway in North San Diego County?
 Visit Our Services for more information or Contact Us.